 If you want to know the exact amount of your Bank of America minimum payment, you can find it on your credit card statement or by logging in to your online account.
 As long as you pay at least the minimum amount due, your account will remain in good standing.
 But if you don’t pay your full balance, you will incur interest.

 Here Are the Bank of America Minimum Payment Amounts:

 If your total balance is less than $35: Your minimum payment is the full amount owed.

 As long as you can afford to, you should always pay more than your Bank of America minimum payment.
 Carrying any balance between billing periods leads to interest, which continues to build up on a daily basis.
-That could cost you big time.
 Similarly, big balances lead to high credit utilization, which could end up harming your credit score.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.